SNAP: Semantic Stories for Next Activity Prediction: Related work

 \section{Related work}

-Next Activity Prediction (NAP) and other PBPM tasks have a research history of several decades and numerous business applications, described in Section \ref{sec:introduction}.
-Initially, PBPM models applied classical machine learning methods. \cite{marquez2017survey} surveyed of these techniques, and \cite{galanti2022catboost} presented the CatBoost application to PBPM.
-Typically, these methods, including SVM, Random Forests and others, easily incorporate numeric and categorical attributes, but do not work well with sequential data and struggle with free-text and semantic information.
-Finally, their performance is typically inferior to Deep Learning (DL) methods.
+Next activity prediction (NAP) and other PBPM tasks have a research history of several decades and numerous business applications.
+Initially, PBPM research used classical machine learning (ML) methods; Márquez-Chamorro et al.\cite{marquez2017survey} survey these techniques.
+Typically, ML methods, including SVM, Random Forests, and others, easily incorporate numeric and categorical attributes, but do not work well with sequential data and struggle with free-text and semantic information.
+Their performance is also typically inferior to deep learning (DL) methods.

-Advanced DL models, such as LSTM, have provided the best results for next activity prediction in PBPM environments. \cite{neu2021prediction} contains a detailed review of this domain and discusses other aspects of the prediction pipeline, such as feature engineering and encoding.
-These methods are well suited for relatively short sequential data, but still have trouble to incorporate free-text features, semantics, and long-term dependencies.
+Advanced DL models, such as LSTM, provided the best results for next activity prediction before the advent of transformers. \cite{neu2021prediction} contains a detailed review of this domain and discusses other aspects of the prediction pipeline, such as feature engineering and encoding.
+These methods are well suited for relatively short sequential data, but still have trouble incorporating free-text features, semantics, and long-term dependencies.

-Most recently, transformer-based architectures \cite{vaswani2017attention} have become the most prevalent approaches for natural language processing (NLP).
-These methods, boosted with large-scale corpora of text data, gave rise to language foundation models and the novel pre-train and fine-tune paradigm.
-Bi-directional approaches such as BERT \cite{devlin2018bert} and DeBERTA \cite{he2020deberta}, and autoregressive approaches such as the GPT series \cite{dale2021gpt} have outperformed the previous generation of models in a wide range of NLP tasks such as sentiment analysis, text classification, machine translation, question answering, word completion and more.
+Currently, the transformer-based architectures \cite{vaswani2017attention} have become the most prevalent approach to natural language processing (NLP).
+These methods, boosted with large-scale corpora of text data, gave rise to language foundation models.
+Bi-directional approaches such as BERT \cite{devlin2018bert} and DeBERTA \cite{he2020deberta}, as well as autoregressive approaches such as the GPT series \cite{dale2021gpt}, have outperformed the previous generation of models in a wide range of natural language processing (NLP) tasks such as sentiment analysis, text classification, machine translation, question answering, and more.